lks-ai/anynode/README.md

 ## Install: Update (We just got on ComfyUI Manager!)

 1. Clone this repository into `comfy/custom_nodes` *or* Just search for `AnyNode` on ComfyUI Manager
-2. If you're using openAI API, follow the openAI instructions
+2. If you're using openAI API, follow the OpenAI instructions
+3. If you're using Gemini, follow the Gemini Instructions
-3. If you're using LocalLLMs API, make sure your LLM server (ollama, etc.) is running
+4. If you're using LocalLLMs API, make sure your LLM server (ollama, etc.) is running
-4. Restart Comfy
+5. Restart Comfy
-5. In ComfyUI double-click and search for `AnyNode` or you can find it in Nodes > utils
+6. In ComfyUI double-click and search for `AnyNode` or you can find it in Nodes > utils

 ### OpenAI Instructions
 1. Make sure you have the `openai` module installed through pip: `pip install openai`
 2. Add your `OPENAI_API_KEY` variable to your Environment Variables.
 [How to get your OpenAI API key](https://platform.openai.com/docs/quickstart)

+### Gemini Instructions
+1. You don't need any extra module, so don't worry about that
+2. Add your `GOOGLE_API_KEY` variable to your Environment Variables.
+[How to get your Google API key](https://aistudio.google.com/app/apikey)

+`AnyNode 🍄 (Gemini)` is still being tested so it could contain bugs.
+I will update this today.

 ## How it Works